 As a little girl, I believed that I could do anything or be anyone and my choices wouldn’t ever have to be limited by my gender.
 I was the girl who wouldn’t take shit from a boy on the playground because he was a boy.
 I’d push and shove right back.
 Yes, I was that girl.

 Years later, that hasn’t changed.
 Except that in the time since, I’ve grown wiser to grim realities such as glass ceilings, unequal opportunities and gender discrimination that’s rife everywhere from the workplace to the tasteless sexist bullshit that often passes for humor in social situations.

 I come from a country where women are still often blamed for inviting rape by the way they dress and university professors publicly question the characters of female students for showing up in shorts.
 In my culture, women are labeled as ‘mother’ and ‘sister’ to drive home the point that they must be respected as if being woman, by itself, is inadequate.
 I’m not even going to get into the portrayal of women in Indian cinema and television.
 The state of affairs, as it stands, is one that makes me angry.

 On my recent trip to Iceland, I learnt that the country enjoys a stellar reputation (best in the world) for its efforts to reduce gender inequality.
+In fact, the Iceland gender equality facts would many, even developed countries to shame.
 According to the World Economic Forum, the gender gap is 87% closed.
 Though the gap is relatively narrow, things aren’t perfect (except in education and healthcare).
 But feminism in Iceland isn’t new and it’s widely agreed that there is work to be done to achieve full gender equality.
 At its current rate of progress, it will be the first country in the world to reach 100% gender equality.